ImpliedConsent/Project-Aletheia/README.md

 ## Repository Contents

-- `Aletheia.md` – Full living document in Markdown
-- `Aletheia_v1.0.pdf` – Rendered version 1.0 of the living document
-- `Aletheia_v1.1.pdf` – Rendered version 1.1 of the living document
-- `Aletheia_v1.1a.pdf` – Rendered version 1.1a of the living document
-- `changelog.md` – Version history and major revisions
-- `/images/` – Concept art and illustrations
+- All documents in Main are draft.
+Download latest from "Releases"
+- Do not forget the Aletheia Expansion documents.

 ## License

 This work is provided under a custom "For Humanity" license.
 See the LICENSE file for details.

-Created by Michael Murphy with OpenAI collaboration.
+Created by Michael Murphy with Grok and OpenAI collaboration.